Covid-19: Delhi seals off 20 ‘hotspots’, makes facial masks compulsory while stepping out

 The government said it would ensure the delivery of essential items in these areas.

-The Delhi government on Wednesday designated 20 areas as hotspots for Covid-19 infections and began sealing them with immediate effect, Deputy Chief Minister Manish Sisodia said.
+The Delhi government on Wednesday sealed off 20 areas in an effort to contain Covid-19 infections, Deputy Chief Minister Manish Sisodia said.
 He said the government would ensure the delivery of essential items in these areas, NDTV reported.

 “There are 20 areas in Delhi that we have sealed off,” Sisodia told reporters.
 “This means people are not allowed to exit or enter these streets or colonies.”